 Test Data Collection

-If the data is not collected and updated in the test document at the time of writing the tests, the tester would spend abnormally more time to collect the data at the time of test execution.
-The test data should be collected for both positive and negative cases from all the perspective of the functional flow of the feature.
+If the data is not collected and updated in the test document at the time of writing the tests, then the tester would spend abnormally more time collecting the data at the time of test execution.
+The test data should be collected for both positive and negative cases from all the perspectives of the functional flow of the feature.
 The business use case document is very much useful in this situation.

-Find a sample test data document for the tests written above, which in turn will be helpful on how effectively we can collect the data which will ease our job at the time of test execution.
+Find a sample test data document for the tests written above, which will be helpful in how effectively we can collect the data, which will ease our job at the time of test execution.

 |Sl.No.||Purpose of Test Data||Actual Test Data|